tfourj/immich-public-proxy/README.md

 ## Feature requests

 You can [add feature requests here](https://github.com/alangrainger/immich-public-proxy/discussions/categories/feature-requests?discussions_q=is%3Aopen+category%3A%22Feature+Requests%22+sort%3Atop), however my goal with this project is to keep it as lean as possible.

-I want anyone with a bit of coding knowledge to be able to read the codebase and fully understand everything it is doing.
+Due to the sensitivity of data contained within Immich, I want anyone with a bit of coding knowledge to be able to read this codebase and fully understand everything it is doing.